Notker the Stammerer: Martyrology

 Among Notker's literary works was the arrangement of a martyrology, which is a catalogue of martyrs or other Christian saints with short biographies.
-Written around 900, only a single incomplete copy survives, not including some saints born on June 13–17, July 3–6, August 19–26, October 27 and December 31.
+Written around 900, only a single incomplete copy survives, not including some saints born on 13–17 June, 3–6 July, 19–26 August, 27 October and 31 December.
 That the work survives incomplete may suggest Notker simply never finished his "ambitious project".

 In his martyrology, Notker appeared to corroborate one of St Columba's miracles.
 St Columba, being an important father of Irish monasticism, was also important to St Gall, which had strong Irish connections.
 The abbot Adomnán wrote that at one point Columba had—through clairvoyance—seen a city in Italy near Rome being destroyed by fiery sulphur as a divine punishment and that three thousand people had perished.
 And shortly after Columba saw this, sailors from Gaul arrived to tell the news of it.
 Notker claimed in his martyrology that this event happened and that an earthquake had destroyed a city which was called 'new'.
 It is unclear what this city was that Notker was claiming, although some thought it may have been Naples, previously called Neapolis (lit. 'new city').
 However Naples was destroyed by a volcano in 512 before Columba was born, and not during Columba's lifetime and the historian Richard Sharpe notes that "Notker was no better placed than anyone since to know what Adomnán intended".